mathewgomas-alfred/mathewgomas.io/reference_manual/filters/edge_detection.rst

 A filter that converts Height maps to Normal maps through the power of edge detection.
 It is also available for the filter layer or filter brush.

 Formula
-    The convolution kernel formula for the edgedetection.
+    The convolution kernel formula for the edge detection.
 The difference between these is subtle, but still worth experimenting with.

     Simple
         A Kernel that is not square unlike the other two, and while this makes it fast, it doesn't take diagonal pixels into account.